Mennauu/browser-technologies-1819/README.md

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->
 ## Wishlist
 - [ ] Rewrite fallback code for looping audio files
-- [ ] Rewrite code so the pleasureable functionality also works in Internet Explorer 9+
+- [ ] Rewrite code so the pleasureable functionality also works older browsers

 <!-- Maybe I used some awesome sources that I can mention 🤔-->
 ## Sources